BasPieren/weekly-nerd-1819/articles/article-1.md

 ```
 And finally lets finish with `widows` and `orphans`. `widows` and `orphans` allow you to control the number of lines at the beginning and end of a page.

-A widow is a paragraph-ending line that falls at the beginning of the following page, and is separated from the rest of the text.
+* A widow is a paragraph-ending line that falls at the beginning of the following page, and is separated from the rest of the text.

-A orphan is a paragraph-opening line that appears by itself at the bottom of a page, and is separated from the rest of the text.
+* A orphan is a paragraph-opening line that appears by itself at the bottom of a page, and is separated from the rest of the text.

-You can control them in CSS by doing the following
+You can control them in CSS by doing the following:

 ```css
 p {